 Bio

 Bithiah Holton (she/they) is a queer, Black, and Mexican American multidisciplinary artist and educator.
-Born and raised in St. Paul, MN, with roots in El Paso, TX, Bithiah has now called the greater Boston area their home for the past decade.
+Born and raised in St. Paul, MN, with familial roots in El Paso, TX, Bithiah has now called the greater Boston area their home for the past decade.

+Alongside their studio practice, Bithiah engages communities through workshops and collaborative programming, creating spaces for reflection, storytelling, and shared creativity.
 Bithiah graduated from the College of Fine Arts at Boston University with a BFA in Art Education and has a passion for fostering vibrant and inclusive creative settings.
 They currently work with the BU Office for the Arts, developing engaging programming that empowers local artists, BU students, and community members through exhibitions and free and accessible arts programming.